| |

 Label and date

-Clearly label each container with the contents and the date you made it.
+Clearly label each container with its contents and the date it was made.

 This practice helps track how long you’ve stored the food and ensures you use older batches first.